-Today’s Word Nerd was inspired by recent news events, the most prominent being the response to celebrity chef Paula Deen’s PR problem.
+Today’s Word Nerd was inspired by news events, including the response to celebrity chef Paula Deen’s PR past problems.
 The social media world went crazy over this story, and more than a few have voiced concerns about censorship.
 There’s another word that sounds very similar, and its meaning is related, but expresses a different concept.
 There are also two other completely unrelated words to dispense with first.

 Sensor: a device that responds to stimuli (such as changes in light, heat, sound or motion, for example) and triggers a reaction, such as activating an alarm or opening a door.